Abhishek9589/VenueKartTest/README.md

 ### Key Relationships
 - Users can be customers or venue owners
-- Venue owners can manage multiple venues
+- Venue owners can manage multiple venues with specific types
 - Venues have multiple images and facilities
 - Bookings link customers to venues with status tracking
 - Favorites create many-to-many relationships between users and venues